Making Your Data Open: Preserve and Share

 Data could be published in either an institutional or disciplinary repository.
 An example of an institutional repository is UBC’s Scholars Portal Dataverse, where any researcher can create an account and deposit data.
 Its required metadata template helps to enhance discovery of data.
 The Registry of Research Data Repositories includes many disciplinary repositories, and you can search by subject to find a resource relevant to your field.
+Choosing a generalist data repository is also an option if there is no discipline specific repository in your field.
+Below are some common generalist repositories:

 Your choice of repository will depend in part on why you’re depositing your data.
-Is it open to support a publication, open to encourage its re-use as a standalone dataset, or open to contribute to a larger dataset like a gene databank or a databank of biological observations?
+Is it open to support a publication, open to encourage its re-use as a standalone dataset, or open to contribute to a larger dataset like a gene databank or a databank of human observations?

 Scenario – Data persistence